lansalot/FreeRTK/PiConfiguration.md

 ![Confirmation](etcheradvanced.png)

 So, now we know we have the right card - and again, if you are in ANY DOUBT DO NOT PROCEED - we can write the image, so you'll be selecting "Flash from file" and pick your downloaded rtkbase file.
+Note that Etcher understands zip files, so you don't need to expand it first.

 ![Zip file](bigfile.png)